 Everyone agrees that only God can make a tree because we realize that we ourselves could not make one.
 Indeed, can we even understand a tree?
 We cannot, except superficially.
 Even though we could describe the molecular configurations manifested in a tree, no one could record, let alone direct, all the constant molecular changes that transpire across the life span of a tree to produce its majesty.
 Such a feat would be unthinkable.

 Similarly, we Pencils are complex combinations of the miracles that manifest themselves in nature: cellulose, petroleum, aluminum, graphite, and so on.
 But to these miracles an even more extraordinary miracle has been added: the configuration of creative human energies—millions of tiny know-hows cooperating under the direction of numerous human masterminds who manage large and small companies of employees working together.
-These companies simultaneously compete and cooperate with each other in response to market prices and management negotiations.
-Although only God can make a tree, he never made a pencil and we insist that managers are required to coordinate the people to make us.
+These companies simultaneously compete and cooperate with each other in response to market prices, government regulations, and negotiations among managers.
+Although only God can make a tree, he never made a pencil.
+We insist that managers are required to coordinate the people to make us.
 Without managers, mere markets can no more direct the millions of individuals that bring us into being than they could put molecules together to create a tree.
 Markets help give managers guidance, but the managers are the real key to the process.

 The above is what we meant when we wrote, “if you can become aware of the miraculousness which we Pencils symbolize, you can help save the prosperity that mankind is so unhappily losing.”
 For the citizens of the world have forgotten the interdependence that creates wealth and are voting for politicians who have been helping wealthy elites grab power away from middle class interests and cause the median income to stagnate as inequality has skyrocketed since the 1970s.
 This has stymied the aspirations, talents, and creativity of the masses of ordinary citizens.